DaddyChucky/RSA/README.md

 # cryptoRSA

-Projet final en mathématiques - Cégep de l'Outaouais 2020
+RSA Website Encryption Replica

-© DE LAFONTAINE, Charles
+COPYRIGHT: © DE LAFONTAINE, Charles, and Vincent BOOGAART.
+All Rights Reserved.
+Any distribution, idea or code replica, is strictly prohibited.